nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_INTRO_SETUP.md

 ## Adjust VS Code Settings
 First you'll need to select the correct Python Interpreter.
 Open the command palette with `cmd+shift+p` and select "Python: Select Interpretor".
 Find the option that has `<your folder name>-<random string>`

+In your terminal run: `which autopep8`

-Open the command palette again and search for "Open Settings (JSON)" Add these to the bottom of the file, updating the autopep8Path to be the output of `which autopep8`
+Open the command palette again and search for "Open User Settings (JSON)" Add these to the bottom of the file, updating the autopep8Path to be the output of `which autopep8`

 ```